 His physician listened to his heart, hearing a murmur that Dimmer didn’t know was there.
 That same day he received a diagnostic ultrasound of his heart, which revealed abnormal muscle thickness.
 This discovery led to further testing and Dimmer was diagnosed with HCM.

-Armed with this diagnosis, he met with Christopher Stanton, M.D., a cardiologist at Sanford Heart.
-Dr. Stanton outlined his treatment options, which included an implantable cardioverter defibrillator (ICD).
+Armed with this diagnosis, he met with a cardiologist at Sanford Heart who outlined his treatment options, which included an implantable cardioverter defibrillator (ICD).
 An ICD functions similar to a pacemaker, sending low-energy or high-energy shocks that can reset a heart.